 We have come across different types of motions in our previous sessions.
 Rotatory motion, rectilinear motion, oscillatory motion, uniform circular, and periodic motion are some types of motion.
 Movement of an object while rotating along a circular path is known as circular motion.
 Circular motion can be either uniform or non-uniform.
 In this article, let us discuss in brief the uniform circular motion along with examples.

-The movement of a body moving in a circle is called circular motion.
-Now the motion of a body moving in constant speed is called Uniform Circular Motion.
-In this case, the speed is constant but velocity changes every instant.
+The movement of a body following a circular path is called a circular motion.
+Now, the motion of a body moving with constant speed along a circular path is called Uniform Circular Motion.
+Here, the speed is constant but the velocity changes.

-In case of uniform circular motion, the acceleration is:
+In the case of uniform circular motion, the acceleration is:

 ar = v2r = ω2r

 If the mass of the particle is m, we can say from the second law of motion that: